rashley2712/wvHartmann/README.md

 ```
 ./cutoutSpots.py -h
 ```
 1. Create a folder for your work.
 Note that the script will create a bunch of json, html and png files when it runs.
-This will mean lutter in your working directory.
+This will mean clutter in your working directory.
 2. Copy the two .FITS files, your left and right Hartmann exposures, into this folder.
 3. Run the script by running
    ```